ebuchman/blog/content/posts/uoa-liquidity.md

 banking community in its own network of debt denomination.
 What would it look like to build this kind of trust in other communities?

-We could thus say that the medium we use depends on where we can source trust.
-If we can source enough trust from our collective capacity to denominate debts, we can generate inside money as a means of exchange.
-But if we require a higher source of trust, from a outside value store, we must resort to an outside money.
+We could thus say that the medium we use depends on where we can source both transactions and trust.
+If we can source enough trust and enough of our transactions from our collective capacity to denominate debts, we can generate inside money as a means of exchange.
+But if we cannot generate enough trust within our community, or if we need to transact outside of it, we require a higher source of trust, from an outside value store, - an outside money.

-Inside money appears as a medium of exchange based in the unit of account, while outside money appears as a medium of exchange based in the store of value.
-Of course we'll have to come back to value storage, which is what secures our ability to discharge debt *elsewhere or later*, but for now we are concerned with the Medium of Exchange and the need to discharge *here and now*.
+We could also say that inside money appears as a medium of exchange based in the Unit of Account function, while outside money appears as a medium of exchange based in the Store of Value function.
+Of course we'll have to come back to value storage, which is what secures our ability to discharge debt *elsewhere or later*, but for now we are concerned with the Medium of Exchange and the need to discharge debt *here and now*.

 To summarize.
 You and I can keep track of what we owe eachother, and maybe do some clearing, but our real Medium of Exchange is our bank deposits, which we'll use to settle